 Can I reuse a Sheet Mask?

 Unfortunately, no. A sheet mask, in general, does not contain as many preservatives in comparison to other products in the market since they are formulated for one-time use.
 You may be wondering, what can you do with the leftover essence in the packet?
 Feel free to pat the remaining essence on your face or any other part of your body that needs extra care and hydration.
 You can keep the serum and apply it the next day but make sure to not leave it for too long until the next application.
 Ensure the texture, colour, and scent hasn't changed when you're using the essence on the following day.
 Exposing them to the air may change the effectiveness of the actives, and it may go bad without you even noticing.

 Can you store sheet masks in the fridge?

 Yes!
 You can definitely store in the fridge if you want to.
 Or you can just put them in the fridge 20 minutes before use to make your sheet masks more cooling, and it will help bring your skin temperature down.
 Who doesn't love a cold and chilly hug right after a long tiring day, right?

 How long does it take for a sheet mask to expire?

-A sheet mask mostly lasts for 36 months (3 years) from the production day.
+A sheet mask generally lasts for 36 months (3 years) from the production day.
 Don't forget to check the date of expiry of your sheet mask before you use them.
 It is usually printed or embossed at the back and bottom part of the packaging as EXPYYYY/MM/DD or YYYY/MM/DD 까지, which means "until".

 Is it okay to put on a sheet mask while you are in an aeroplane?